saraemoore/Rdataviz2017/README.md

 # Rdataviz2017

+**Note** that the interactive plots displayed in this slide deck do not seem to render well (if at all) in Firefox.
+Chrome and Safari appear to be unaffected by this issue (though this has not been thoroughly tested).
+YMMV.

 This repository contains a slide deck entitled "Advanced R Data Visualization," which was presented to UC Berkeley Epidemiology PhD students on 16 March 2016.
 Included in the presentation are examples of the use of [ggplot2](http://cran.r-project.org/web/packages/ggplot2/index.html) and a subset of the interactive graphic authoring packages currently available for R. The deck was built using the [R](http://www.r-project.org/) package [xaringan](https://github.com/yihui/xaringan), with support from [knitr](http://cran.r-project.org/web/packages/knitr/index.html), [R Markdown](https://rmarkdown.rstudio.com), and [pandoc](http://johnmacfarlane.net/pandoc/).
 Extensions employed in this deck include:
 + the [remark.js](https://github.com/gnab/remark/) framework,
 + the [RefManageR](http://cran.r-project.org/web/packages/RefManageR/index.html) bibliography manager, and